Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 Separate each of your savings goals into an Alliant Supplemental Savings Account so you can visualize your progress.

 Gifts.
 Decorations.
 Travel.
-There are so many fun things to spend money on this time of year.
+There are many fun things to spend money on this time of year.
 But just how much are Americans spending this holiday season?
-Let’s take a look at exactly how much the average American is spending.
+Let’s look at how much the average American is spending.

-Online shopping continues to be a big choice for consumers during the holiday shopping season.
-56% of people say they plan to make their holiday purchases online, down by 1% from 2021.
-48% of people say they plan on getting their holiday purchases from department stores.
+Online shopping continues to be a popular choice for consumers during the holiday shopping season.
+57% of people say they plan to make their holiday purchases online, and 46% of people say they plan to shop at department stores.

 (In case you’re wondering what the holiday shopping season includes, it covers all of November and December, including four major holidays: Thanksgiving, Christmas, Hanukkah and Kwanzaa.)

 PRO TIP: Start looking ahead.
-Take advantage of after-Christmas sales to grab birthday presents, anniversary gifts, etc. (When you plan ahead, you can avoid impulse purchases down the road.)
+Take advantage of after-Christmas sales to grab birthday presents, anniversary gifts, etc. (Avoid impulse purchases by planning your purchases ahead of time.)

 PRO TIP: Set a holiday spending budget.
-Start the holiday season by creating a budget and deciding what you’re going to specifically spend on gifts, decorations, etc. Avoid splurging on something that’s not on your list just because it’s a good deal.
+Start the holiday season by creating a budget and deciding what you will spend on gifts, decorations, etc. Avoid splurging on something not on your list because it’s a good deal.
 Also, follow these tips to protect yourself from fraud this holiday season.

-Gathering around the table is, of course, a tradition for many families on Thanksgiving, and that ain’t free, either.
-In 2021, a “classic” Thanksgiving dinner for 10 people cost about $53.31, according to the American Farm Bureau Federation’s annual informal price survey.
+Gathering around the table is a tradition for many families on Thanksgiving, and that isn’t free, either.
+According to Forbes, a “classic” Thanksgiving dinner for 10 people will cost between $73 and $90 this year depending on whether you choose name brand or store brand products.

-Still, at less than $6 per person for the whole meal, that’s not too shabby.
+Still, at between than $8 and $9 per person for the whole meal, that’s not too shabby.
 However, the estimate only included the “classic” basics – turkey, bread stuffing, sweet potatoes, rolls with butter, peas, cranberries, veggie tray, pumpkin pie with whipped cream, and coffee and milk – so throwing in special delicacies or alcohol can push that cost much higher.

 PRO TIP: Remember all of your grocery savings tricks.
 Don’t let your usual shopping savvy fly out the window just because it’s Thanksgiving or Christmas.
 Grab store circulars, clip coupons and stick to your shopping list to get the most out of your holiday dinner grocery budget.